A lot of people display lactose intolerance symptoms and these are very similar to those experienced by Irritable Bowel Syndrome sufferers.

 It is a complex carbohydrate or sugar found in milk and dairy products.

-The lactose intolerance symptoms that sufferers experience is due to the lack of an enzyme in the gut known as lactase which normally breaks down carbohydrate in to more easily digestible sugars such as glucose or galactose.
+The symptoms that most sufferers experience is due to the lack of an enzyme in the gut known as lactase which normally breaks down carbohydrate in to more easily digestible sugars such as glucose or galactose.

-If the enzyme isn’t working or only partially working, the body loses the sugar in the gut and this can give rise to a whole multitude of different symptoms.
+If the enzyme isn’t working or only partially working, the body loses the sugar in the gut and this can give rise to a whole multitude of different problems.